 Ukraine announced the deployment of two armored artillery boats to the port city of Berdyansk on Sept.
 8, about a week after a Ukrainian naval commander said the country would send more vessels, marines and artillery to the sea.
 And to support the naval buildup, the commander of the Ukrainian Ground Forces, Col. Gen. Serhiy Popko, announced on Sept.
 12 that Ukraine would bolster its ground forces near the sea amid plans to establish permanent territorial defense structures and deploy missile and artillery forces, as well as the air force, to the region "to provide reliable coastal defense."
 For its part, Russia has reportedly redeployed at least 10 warships and up to 40 patrol boats from the Caspian Sea to the Sea of Azov in recent months.

 In terms of overall naval deployments, Russia is in a much stronger position than Ukraine in the area around the Black Sea.
-The Ukrainian navy possesses 66 combat and auxiliary naval units, as well as about 11,000 service members.
-In contrast, Russia's Black Sea Fleet, which is headquartered in Sevastopol, boasts more than 2,800 vessels and 25,000 service members.
+In total, the Ukrainian navy possesses 66 combat and auxiliary naval units and about 11,000 service members.
+In terms of numbers, Russia's Black Sea Fleet alone far exceeds that strength.
 And the disparity is not just in quantity but in quality as well: On average, Ukraine's vessels are much smaller and weaker than those of their Russian adversaries.

 Forty Russian warships are currently on the Sea of Azov, although Moscow has not permanently stationed the vessels there.
 Instead, it can move its warships between the Azov and Black seas as necessary.
 At the same time, Russia has also stationed 40,000 troops in Crimea.